You want the best vacuum cleaner. We can help.

 The RoboVac 11 has lots of cleaning settings included an automatic mode, maximum power, edge cleaning, single room cleaning or a mode that specifically focuses on one small area.

-The problem is, unlike the two vacuums above you can't connect the RoboVac 11 to an app so you can't monitor or set your robot cleaner to go when you're not in the house.
+The problem is, unlike the two vacuums above, you can't connect the RoboVac 11 to an app – and so you can't monitor or set your robot cleaner to go when you're not in the house.

 Instead it's all activated through a remote control that comes in the box with the RoboVac 11.
 You can set it up on a timer so the cleaner will automatically head on its journey once a day, but it's not as useful as having an app to do it from anywhere in the world.

-There's also no mapping technology built in and instead the RoboVac 11 will just make its own way around your home until the battery runs out.
-It uses infrared sensors to avoid bumping into furniture in your home, but it can be quite frustrating if you're to sit and watch it work as it doesn't clean as efficiently as some other cleaners.
+There's also no mapping technology built-in, and instead the RoboVac 11 will just make its own way around your home until the battery runs out.
+It uses infrared sensors to avoid bumping into furniture in your home, but it can be quite frustrating if you're sitting and watching it work – it doesn't clean quite as efficiently as some other cleaners.

-With a 0.6 Lm bin this will keep going for multiple cleans and we found the battery life to last around 90 minutes on the automatic mode and a little bit less if you're using the maximum power suction.
+With a 600 ml bin this will keep going for multiple cleans.
+We found the battery life to last around 90 minutes on the automatic mode, and a little bit less if you're using the maximum power suction.